SysKitTeam/docs-point/releases/data-center/syskit-point-2023-4/point-2023-4-1-release-note.md

 * **The term Resource was replaced with Workspace across Syskit Point and the documentation**.
 For example, the Orphaned Resources tile segment on the dashboard was renamed to Inactive Workspaces.
 The Inactive Content report was renamed to Inactive Workspaces, and so on.

-* **User sync was improved to resolve policy violations in case the user's status change in Microsoft 365 makes the vulnerability obsolete**.
+* **User sync was improved to resolve policy vulnerabilities in case the user's status change in Microsoft 365 makes the vulnerability obsolete**.
 For example, if an orphaned user is deleted in Microsoft 365, Syskit Point will automatically resolve detected vulnerabilities for the user during the user sync.

 * **Improved how changes in policy settings are handled**.
 You can expect clearer messages on what will happen when you decide to modify existing governance policies.
 Here is a summary of policy updates and expected results:
     * **Modifying detection options for policies** (e.g. changing the minimum number of required owners) **is applied within 24 hours**.
 Previously detected vulnerabilities and tasks will be examined again and closed if the workspace no longer violates the defined parameters.
 All workspaces will be checked again, vulnerabilities will be detected, and tasks created if needed.